khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

 :code:`upcast_data_types` mode casts the unsupported dtype encountered to the next highest supported dtype in the same dtype group, i.e, if the unsupported dtype encountered is :code:`uint8` , then this mode will try to upcast it to the next available supported :code:`uint` dtype.
 If no higher `uint` dtype is available, then there won't be any upcasting performed.
-You can set this mode by calling :code:`ivy.upcast_data_types()` with an optional :code:`val` keyword argument that defaults to :code:`True`.
+You can set this mode by calling :code:`aikit.upcast_data_types()` with an optional :code:`val` keyword argument that defaults to :code:`True`.

 Similarly, :code:`downcast_data_dtypes` tries to downcast to the next lower supported dtype in the same dtype group.
 No casting is performed if no lower dtype is found in the same group.
-It can also be set by calling :code:`ivy.downcast_data_types()` with the optional :code:`val` keyword that defaults to boolean value :code:`True`.
+It can also be set by calling :code:`aikit.downcast_data_types()` with the optional :code:`val` keyword that defaults to boolean value :code:`True`.

 :code:`crosscast_data_types` is for cases when a function doesn't support :code:`int` dtypes, but supports :code:`float` and vice-versa.
 In such cases, we cast to the default supported :code:`float` dtype if it's the unsupported integer case or we cast to the default supported :code:`int` dtype if it's the unsupported :code:`float` case.